|Capital conservation buffer

-Explanation: The credit-to-GDP ratio in Q4 2020 was slightly below its long-term trend.
-The mildly negative gap in the share of total real credit in real GDP is still below the 2pp benchmark, which is needed for the introduction of the countercyclical capital buffer.
+Explanation: The credit-to-GDP ratio in Q1 2021 was below its long-term trend.
+The negative gap in the share of total real credit in real GDP remained below the 2 pp benchmark , which is needed for the introduction of the countercyclical capital buffer.
 Setting the CCyB rate above 0% in conditions of persisting global uncertainty caused by the spread of the spread of the coronavirus could impact the potential future growth of lending.

 - Guide for setting the CCуB rate: 0%;